-Donald Trump's First Amendment defense: can it work?
+Donald Trump's First Amendment defense: Can it work?

 The latest indictment against the former president is expected to generate more questions and debate about the First Amendment.
 Here is a look at some of the questions in play:

 The 45-page indictment unsealed Aug.
-1 charges Trump “had a right, like every American, to speak publicly about the election and even to claim, falsely, that there had been outcome-determinative fraud.”
+1 says Trump “had a right, like every American, to speak publicly about the election and even to claim, falsely, that there had been outcome-determinative fraud.”

 Trump “widely disseminated his false claims of election fraud for months, despite the fact that he knew, and in many cases had been informed directly that they were not true,” the indictment says.
 “The Defendant’s knowingly false statements were integral to his criminal plans to defeat the federal government function … ”

-Lauro, a Tampa, Fla.-based criminal defense attorney, has been making the rounds on network television to lay out Trump’s defense.
-Lauro argues Trump's statements leading up to the Jan.
-6, 2021 attack on the U.S. Capitol constituted politically protected speech, and says Smith will “never be able to prove beyond a reasonable doubt that President Trump had corrupt or criminal intent.”
+Lauro, a Tampa, Florida-based criminal defense attorney, has been making the rounds on television to lay out Trump’s defense.
+Lauro argues Trump’s statements leading up to the Jan.
+6, 2021, attack on the U.S. Capitol constituted politically protected speech, and says Smith will “never be able to prove beyond a reasonable doubt that President Trump had corrupt or criminal intent.”

-Trump "believed in his heart of hearts that he had won that election and as any American citizen he had a right to speak out under the First Amendment," Lauro said on NBC's "Meet the Press,” last Sunday.
+Trump “believed in his heart of hearts that he had won that election and as any American citizen he had a right to speak out under the First Amendment,” Lauro said on NBC’s “Meet the Press,” on Aug.
+6.

-Trump, in Windham, N.H. on Aug.
-8., appeared to address Smith’s allegations that Trump was aware he had lost the election, and there was no merit to his claims of rampant voter fraud.
+Trump, in Windham, New Hampshire, on Tuesday, appeared to address Smith’s allegations that Trump was aware he had lost the election, and there was no merit to his claims of rampant voter fraud.

 “There was never a second of any day that I didn’t believe that it was a rigged election,” Trump told rallygoers.